jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

   - reusability
   - banking
 related:
+  - 2018-09-04-our-engineering-experience-with-react-and-storybook
+  - 2018-08-28-react-tutorial-building-and-securing-your-first-app
-  -
+  - 2018-08-14-react-context-api-managing-state-with-ease
 ---

 [Storybook](https://storybook.js.org/) is a development environment for UI components.
 It let us browse a component library, view the different states of its components, and interactively develop and test them.
 Storybook runs outside of our application; therefore, we can develop UI components in isolation without worrying about any project dependencies and requirements.

 We are producing a blog post series on how some teams are using React at Auth0.
-In this post, we are going to explore how to organize a basic project, how to implement a styleguide to help us achieve consistent branding, and how to build the foundation of a component library to make our components reusable and easy to maintain.
+We've shared about [our experience using React and Storybook to better manage components](https://auth0.com/blog/our-engineering-experience-with-react-and-storybook/).
+In this post, we are going to explore how to organize a basic project, how to implement a style guide to help us achieve consistent branding, and how to build the foundation of a component library to make our components reusable and easy to maintain.

 Throughout these series, we are going to be building an online banking web application.
 In the next posts, we'll learn about using Storybook to easily create component libraries, how to better test React applications, and much more!